evhub/coconut/DOCS.md

 #### Optional Arguments

 ```
 -h, --help              show this help message and exit
 -v, --version           print Coconut and Python version information
 -t, --target            specify target Python version (defaults to universal)
 -s, --strict            enforce code cleanliness standards
 -p, --package           compile source as part of a package (defaults to only if source is a directory)
 -a, --standalone        compile source as standalone files (defaults to only if source is a single file)
 -f, --force             force overwriting of compiled Python (otherwise only overwrites when the source changes)
 -d, --display           print compiled Python
 -r, --run               run the compiled Python
 -n, --nowrite           disable writing the compiled Python
 -i, --interact          force the interpreter to start (otherwise starts if no other command is given)
--q, --quiet           suppress all informational output
+-q, --quiet             suppress all informational output (combine with --display to write runnable code to stdout)
--c, --code            run a line of Coconut passed in as a string (can also be accomplished with a pipe)
+-c, --code              run a line of Coconut passed in as a string (can also be passed into stdin)
 --jupyter, --ipython    run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter)
 --autopep8              use autopep8 to format compiled code (remaining args passed to autopep8)
---recursionlimit      set maximum recursion depth (default is platform-dependent)
+--recursionlimit        set maximum recursion depth (defaults to 1000)
 --color                 show all Coconut messages in the given color
 --verbose               print verbose debug output
 ```

 ### Naming Source Files